slashdevops/kube-visibility/README.md

 The idea of this project is to use [kustomize](https://github.com/kubernetes-sigs/kustomize) tool which is incredibly amazing and easy to use to create manifest overlays.

-## Projects used in this reppository
+## Projects used in this repository

 * [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics)
 * [node_exporter](https://github.com/prometheus/node_exporter)